-Priority 5 from the Healthcare Associated Infections Project
+Priority 5 from the Healthcare Associated Infections PSP

 UNCERTAINTY: Can antibiotic stewardship policies (including decreased antibiotic prescription) decrease antibiotic resistance, and do they cause any harm to the patients?
 (Priority 5)